$HS$-tensional maps and $HM$-tensional maps: Nonexistence results of nonharmonic -tensional maps

-In this section we prove some results of the nonexistence of nonharmonic $HS$-tensional maps and nonharmonic $HM$-tensional maps .
-We begin by recalling that a function $f$ on Riemannian manifold $(M,g)$ is called a strongly convex function on $M$ if $(\operatorname{Hess} f)(X,X)> 0$ for any vector field $X$ in $M$ (see \cite{xin}). \begin{defn} A vector field $\xi$ on a Riemannian manifold $(M,g)$ is said to be a rough-type vector field if it satisfies:
+Before proceeding, we introduce a class of vector fields that will play a key role in our subsequent results. \begin{defn} A vector field $\xi$ on a Riemannian manifold $(M,g)$ is said to be of rough-type if it satisfies